brmcdoug/sonic/README.md

 ```
 telnet localhost 8001
 ```
-5. default user/pw: admin/YourPaSsWoRd
+1. default SONiC user/pw: admin/YourPaSsWoRd

-6. the xml files create a mgt port attached to linux bridge virbr0, which should allocate a DHCP address for the mgt port IP.
+2. the xml files create a mgt port attached to linux bridge virbr0, which should allocate a DHCP address for the mgt port IP.
 Example:
 ```
 brmcdoug@naja:~/sonic$ telnet 0 8001
 Trying 0.0.0.0...